Homosexuality and Methodism: 2010s

-On May 7, 2018 the Council of Bishops in the United Methodist Church proposed allowing individual pastors and regional church bodies to decide whether to ordain LGBT clergy and perform same-sex weddings, though this proposal can only be approved by the General Conference.
-At this meeting, the Council of Bishops will also consider 2 other alternative plans for the future concerning this issue.
+On May 7, 2018, the Council of Bishops in the United Methodist Church proposed allowing individual pastors and regional church bodies to decide whether to ordain LGBT clergy and perform same-sex weddings, though this proposal can only be approved by the General Conference.
+At this meeting, the Council of Bishops will also consider two other alternative plans for the future concerning this issue.
 The second plan called the Connectional Conference Plan would create three connectional conferences based on theology related to the issue of human sexuality, the current five conferences would be abolished and each of the five conferences would have clearly defined values of accountability, contextualization, and justice.
 These three denominations would serve almost as three sub-denominations within overall United Methodism.
 The third plan, called the Traditional Plan, would reinforce the existing language in the Book of Discipline prohibiting homosexuality, gay marriage ceremonies on church campuses, and allow for stricter enforcement of violations of existing church law.
 On February 26, 2019, during a special session of the General Conference, delegates from around the world voted to pass the Traditional Plan.

 In March 2019, the German Central Conference announced that it would not be implementing the Traditional Plan.
 Although the US jurisdictions and annual conferences are unable to alter the Book of Discipline as the Central Conferences are, the Western Jurisdiction declared their disagreement with the Traditional Plan and vowed to remain LGBTQ inclusive.

+2020s

-In January 2020, a 16-person committee of bishops and other official submitted to the General Conference a schism proposal for the creation of a new separated "traditional Methodist" denomination, a text that needed to be approved by the scheduled conference in May; the traditionalist connexion is the Global Methodist Church.
+In January 2020, a 16-person committee of bishops and other official submitted to the General Conference a schism proposal, titled “Protocol of Reconciliation and Grace through Separation,” for the creation of a new separated "traditional Methodist" denomination, a text that needed to be approved by the scheduled conference in May; the traditionalist connexion is the Global Methodist Church.
 By default, any parish will be set as a member of the United Methodist Church (UMC) and would have to conduct votes in order to enter in the newborn communion of the more conservative Methodists.
-The May vote to split the UMC was delayed.
+The May vote to split the UMC was delayed due to the COVID-19 pandemic.
 Progressives too announced the creation of a new denomination in November 2020, the Liberation Methodist Connexion.
+The Protocol of Reconciliation and Grace by Separation was never actually approved, but in 2019, disaffiliation legislation was approved, which enabled conservative congregations to voluntarily leave to form the Global Methodist Church, which was exercised in part due to delays of the COVID-19 pandemic.
+After the departure, the progressives and centrists on the team that negotiated the Protocol withdrew support for the Protocol as it no longer reflected the changed denominational reality.

-In 2022, the Western Jurisdiction elected Cedrick Bridgeforth as a bishop, making him the second openly gay bishop elected in the Jurisidiction and the denomination.
+In 2022, the Western Jurisdiction elected Cedrick Bridgeforth as a bishop, making him the second openly gay bishop elected in the Jurisdiction and the denomination.